syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Custom-Font.md

 ![Hint label style](Custom-Font-images/HintLabelStyle.png)

-### Helper Text
+## Helper text

-You can customize the font of [helper text](https://help.syncfusion.com/cr/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~HelperTextProperty.html) label  by setting the FontFamily, FontSize and FontAttributes property of LabelStyle property of HelperLabelStyle in SfTextInputLayout.
+You can customize the font of [helper text](https://help.syncfusion.com/cr/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~HelperTextProperty.html) label  by setting the FontFamily, FontSize, and FontAttributes properties of the LabelStyle property of HelperLabelStyle in SfTextInputLayout.

 {% tabs %}